ParadoxEpoch/ParadoxEpoch/README.md

 I have nearly 15 years of experience writing code, starting at around age 10 with Visual Basic .NET and Batch.
 This includes approximately 8 years of professional experience in JavaScript and related web technologies.

-Below is a non-exhaustive list of technologies, languages and tools that I actively use on a regular basis and have a **high** level of proficiency with.
+Below is a non-exhaustive list of technologies, languages and tools that I have used extensively and have a **high** level of proficiency with.

 <table>
 <tr><th>Frontend / UI</th><th>Backend / Server</th></tr>